Zettelmarkup: Block-Structured Elements

 = Heading Some text follows.

-This is because headings need at least three equal sign character.
+This is because headings require at least three equal sign characters.

 A paragraph is essentially a sequence of inline-structured elements.
-Inline-structured elements cam span more than one line.
+Inline-structured elements can span more than one line.
 Paragraphs are separated by empty lines.

 If you want to specify a second paragraph inside a list item, or if you want to continue a paragraph on a second and more line within a list item, you must begin the paragraph with a certain number of space characters.
 The number of space characters depends on the kind of a list and the relevant nesting level.